SergeySatskiy/codimension/trunk/doc/plugins.md

 ~~~

 The `[Core].Name` value is an arbitrary string however it is better to keep it
-relatively sort.
+relatively short.
 The `[Core].Module` value is a directory path where
 Codimension plugin resides.
 It is recommended that all the plugin files are
 sitting in a designated directory including the plugin description file and
 therefore the `[Core].Module` value refers to the very directory it is sitting